-- 102. Comment: The CBD recognizes a right of prior informed consent over genetic resources, and the Bonn Guidelines suggests that this may apply also to TK associated with biodiversity.
-However, there is no explicit international norm expressly recognizing a right of prior informed consent over all traditional knowledge. - 103.
-Gap: An express principle of free prior informed consent over TK held by a recognized indigenous or local community. - 104.
-Gap: A further gap identified in the comments concerns the scenario when prior informed consent obligations and the application of access and benefit sharing (ABS) legislation in one country may not apply in a third country, raising the question of what obstacles exist to the extraterritorial application of such legislation by courts in third countries, including in the absence or the presence of an international norm on the protection of TK. - 105.
+- 109. Gap: An express principle of free prior informed consent over TK held by a recognized indigenous or local community. - 110.
+Gap: A further gap identified in the comments concerns the scenario when prior informed consent obligations and the application of access and benefit sharing (ABS) legislation in one country may not apply in a third country, raising the question of what obstacles exist to the extraterritorial application of such legislation by courts in third countries, including in the absence or the presence of an international norm on the protection of TK. - 111.
 Example: An ethnobotanical researcher is undertaking a field research program concerning the traditional knowledge of a certain community.
-The researcher is under no obligation to seek the consent of the community before collecting the knowledge, which would then be freely available for her to share with others, and others to use it commercially or industrially. - 106.
-Comments also pointed out that there is a gap in a practical sense, since practical support is needed to establish an effective certification and database system as well as institutional support and legislation for certifying the prior informed consent, especially the consent of local and indigenous communities, and this assistance, in the short term, would help address problems of misuse and misappropriation.
+The researcher may be under no obligation to seek the consent of the community before collecting the knowledge, which would then be freely available for her to share with others, and others to use it commercially or industrially. - 112.
+There may also be a gap in a practical sense, since practical support is needed to establish an effective certification and database system as well as institutional support and legislation for certifying the prior informed consent, especially the consent of local and indigenous communities, and this assistance, in the short term, would help address problems of misuse and misappropriation.